Rush Limbaugh back in the saddle at the Limbaugh Institute for Advanced Conservative Studies.

 She's a columnist at the Boston Herald.

-I know when Libs, Democrats, drive-by media do something outrageous, you say we've got to fight back.
+I know when libs, Democrats, drive-by media, do something outrageous, you say, we've got to fight back.

-We've got to destroy these people, we've got to take them out.
+We've got to take them out.

-We gotta And I say, you know, I understand that emotion.
+And I say, you know, I understand that emotion.

 Understand the desire.

-I mean, I've I've faced it professionally since 1988.
+I mean, I've faced it professionally since 1988.

-Uh and I've taken you through the lessons I learned about that.
+And I've taken you through the lessons I learned about that.

-And when it comes to issues or institutions that we hold dear and they're under assault or people seem to be uh over the edge, I've said, folks, let them speak up more.
+And when it comes to issues or institutions that we hold dear and they're under assault or people seem to be over the edge, I've said, folks, let them speak up more.

 Let them keep doing what they're doing.